FriendsOfSymfony/FOSCKEditorBundle/UPGRADE.md

 UPGRADE FROM 1.x to 2.0
 =======================

+All Model Managers have been removed.
+Not used exceptions have been removed.

-CKEditorType Form Type now has a 6th parameter in constructor that represents config taken from bundle configuration, and all getters and setters have been removed.
+CKEditorType Form Type now accepts only `FOS\CKEditorBundle\Config\CKEditorConfiguration`, and all getters and setters have been removed from the form type.

 Minimum Symfony version is 3.4 and minimum php version is 7.1.